miniboxing/miniboxing.github.io/example_functions.md

 Of course, this also comes with a couple of drawbacks:

- * an additional call from miniboxing into specialized code: instead of the caller calling `apply$mcII$sp` directly, it has to go through `apply_JJ`
+ * an additional call from miniboxing into specialized code: instead of the caller calling `apply$mcII$sp` directly, it has to go through `apply_JJ`;
- * since `FunctionX` classes are not specialized for all primitives and are not partially specialized (argument is primitive while return is generic), not all `MiniboxedFunctionX`-es have corresponding optimized `apply$mcXY$sp` methods to call
+ * since `FunctionX` classes are not specialized for all primitives and are not partially specialized (either both the argument and return are primitives or both are generic, all or nothing), not all `MiniboxedFunctionX`-es have corresponding optimized `apply$mcXY$sp` methods to call;
  * this creates an additional heap object for each function -- while this is not a huge issue, it does become important when dealing with many closures, as their memory footprint increases.